syseleven/grav-docs-syseleven-stack/pages/04.Reference/07.dns/docs.en.md

 It is possible to use our authoritative name server infrastructure together with a hidden master that you maintain yourself.
 You can accomplish that by creating a secondary zone.
 Using the OpenStack CLI you can create it like this: `openstack zone create --type secondary --masters master-1.example.com. master-2.example.com`.

-Our authoritative name servers will respect the `Refresh`, `Retry`, `Expire` and `TTL` timings of the configured DNS master and our servers will poll for updates using the `AXFR` protocol accordingly.
+Our authoritative name servers will respect the `Refresh`, `Retry`, `Expire` and `TTL` timings in the SOA record as specified by the configured DNS master and our servers will poll for updates using the `AXFR` protocol accordingly.
+You can expect the `AXFR` to originate from one of our public authoritative DNS servers (`ns01.cloud.syseleven.net`, `ns02.cloud.syseleven.net`, `ns03.cloud.syseleven.net` or `ns04.cloud.syseleven.net`).

 Sending the `NOTIFY` message to our DNS servers is not supported.